bonjourmalware/melody/README.md

 Additional features on the roadmap include :

-+ Set command lines options from an environment variable for Docker use
 + Dedicated helper program to create, test and manage rules
 + Centralized rules management